Reinforcement Learning for Systematic FX Trading: Preliminaries

 \subsubsection{More Recent Work}

-In terms of more recent work involving policy gradient methods in finance, \cite{TamarAviv2017SDMW} discuss risk-sensitive policy gradient methods that augment the standard expected cost minimisation problem with a measure of variability in cost.
-They consider both static and time-consistent dynamic risk measures that combine a standard sampling approach with convex programming.
-For dynamic risk measures, their approach is actor-critic style and involves explicit approximation of value functions.
+In terms of more recent work involving policy gradient methods in finance, Tamar et al. \cite{TamarAviv2017SDMW} discuss risk-sensitive policy gradient methods that augment the standard expected cost minimisation problem with a measure of variability in cost.
+They consider static and time-consistent dynamic risk measures that combine a standard sampling approach with convex programming.
+Their approach is actor-critic for dynamic risk measures and involves explicit approximation of value functions.

-\cite{LuoSuyuan2019AnCb} build a novel reinforcement learning framework trader.
+Luo et al. \cite{LuoSuyuan2019AnCb} build a novel reinforcement learning framework trader.
 They adopt an actor-critic algorithm called deep deterministic policy gradient to find the optimal policy.
 Their proposed algorithm uses convolutional neural networks and outperforms some baseline methods when experimenting with stock index futures.
 They also discuss the generalisation and implications of the proposed method for finance.

-\cite{Zhang2019DeepRL} use deep reinforcement learning algorithms such as deep q-learning networks \citep{mnih2013playing}, neural policy gradients \citep{Silver2016} and advantage actor-critic \citep{mnih2016asynchronous} to design trading strategies for continuous futures contracts.
-They use long short-term memory neural networks \citep{hochreiter1997long} to train both the actor and critic networks.
+Zhang et al. \cite{Zhang2019DeepRL} use deep reinforcement learning algorithms such as deep q-learning networks \cite{mnih2013playing}, neural policy gradients \cite{Silver2016} and advantage actor-critic \cite{mnih2016asynchronous} to design trading strategies for continuous futures contracts.
+They use long short-term memory neural networks \cite{hochreiter1997long} to train both the actor and critic networks.
 Both discrete and continuous action spaces are considered, and volatility scaling is incorporated to create reward functions that scale trade positions based on market volatility.
 They show that their method outperforms various baseline models, delivering positive profits despite high transaction costs.
 Their experiments show that the proposed algorithms can follow prominent market trends without changing positions and scale down or hold through consolidation periods.